alexeyvasilyev/rtsp-client-android/README.md

 For the same profile/level and resolution (but different cameras) the latency in best cases can can be 20 msec, in worst cases 1200 msec.

-To decrease latency be sure you use the lowest possible H.264 video stream profile and level (enable `debug` in the library and check SPS frame params `profile_idc` and `level_idc` in the log).
-Baseline profile should have the lowest decoder latency.
+To decrease latency be sure you use the lowest possible H.264 video stream profile and level (enable `debug` in the library and check SPS frame params `profile_idc` and `level_idc` in the log). `Baseline profile` should have the lowest possible decoder latency.
 Check `max_num_reorder_frames` param as well.
-For best latency value should be 0.
+For best latency it's value should be `0`.